browserpass/browserpass-extension/README.md

 -   [Native messaging host](https://github.com/browserpass/browserpass-native#installation)
 -   Browser extension for Chromium-based browsers (choose one of the options):
     -   Install the extension from [Chrome Web Store](https://chrome.google.com/webstore/detail/browserpass-ce/naepdomgkenhinolocfifgehidddafch) (which will provide auto-updates)
+    -   Download `browserpass-webstore.crx` from the latest release and drag'n'drop it into `chrome://extensions`
+        -   This extension has the same ID as the one in Chrome Web Store, so when a new version will appear in Web Store, it will auto-update!
+Use if you want to be on latest and greatest version.
-    -   Download `browserpass.crx` from the latest release and drag'n'drop it into `chrome://extensions` (remember to watch for new releases!).
+    -   Download `browserpass-github.crx` from the latest release and drag'n'drop it into `chrome://extensions`
+        -   This extension has a different ID comparing to the one in Chrome Web Store, so you will not receive any auto-updates!
+Use for creating distro packages, or if you simply don't tolerate being forced to update when a new version is released.
     -   Download `chromium.zip`, unarchive and use `Load unpacked extension` in `chrome://extensions` in Developer mode.
 -   Browser extension for Firefox-based browsers (choose one of the options):
     -   Install the extension from [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/browserpass-ce/) (which will provide auto-updates)